cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Utilities/_index.md

 For detailed information on configuration "plugin" features, see [files plugin]({{< relref "working_with/official_plugins/Utilities/files.md" >}})

-The files utility allows you to package a file with a blueprint and move it onto a managed Cloudify Compute node.
+The files utility allows you to package a file with a blueprint and move it onto a managed {{< param product_name >}} Compute node.

 Properties:
   * `template_variables`: